Chronic Constipation

 Symptoms of Constipation:

-Very hard, or dry lumpy stools, resembling sheep, or rabbit droppings.
+• Very hard or dry lumpy stools that resemble sheep or rabbit droppings.

-Infrequent bowel movements, bowels are open less than three times per week.
+• Infrequent bowel movements: The bowels open less than three times per week.

-Sensation of obstruction or blockage, there feels like there is something stopping the poo from moving through your bowel easily.
+• The sensation of obstruction or blockage, there feels like something is stopping the poo from moving through your bowel smoothly.

-Spending too long in the toot, taking more than a couple of minutes to pass a poo.
+• Spending too long in the toilet, taking more than a couple of minutes to pass a poo.

-Using fingers or toilet paper to manually remove stool or support the pelvic floor.
+• Using fingers or toilet paper to remove stool or support the pelvic floor manually.

 What is a normal poo?